rhorenko/Report/README.markdown

 Features
 ---------
-* Easy data entry.
+* Simle and easy data entry.
-* Query by categories - objects, materials, works .
+* Query by categories - objects, materials, works (I can edit categories - just email me).
 * Small and fast SQLite database.
-* Exporting your reports to .txt files (maybe in future - cvs,pdf,xls).
+* Exporting your reports to .txt files (maybe in future - cvs, pdf,xls).
 * Stability.
 * Work fine for tablets.
 * Sorting by date - maybe in future.